Looking for some BJJ white belt tips? Well, you’ve come to the right place.

 You can jot down the details of the technique that was taught during class, and some of the key areas that you have to improve in and how you will be able to do so.

-Additionally, you can even write reflections and other learnings you had for the day.
+Additionally, you can even write reflections and other positions or techniques that came up during sparring.

 5. Consider Training at Home